AdassioST/Arcanoria/Worldbuilding/Origin of Magic/Conduits of Magic/The Principles of Magic.md

 **Constraint:** Casting spells requires a complete mental forging, a vivid rehearsal beneath the effects of existence.
 It taps into the innate [[Potential of Creation]] of consciousness and requires deep belief and confidence.
 A spell has to be directly tied to the self-perceived [[Coherence]].
 Potency is amplified by vivid visualization and will.
 Dampened by doubt, overthinking, and insecurity in becoming real.

-**Personal Root & [[Motif Trigger]]:** Forging their own will and vision after chaos and doubt.
+**Personal Root & [[Motif Awakening]]:** Forging their own will and vision after chaos and doubt.
 Those paralyzed by uncertainty who created their own unbreakable conviction.

 *"A melody only soars when known where to resolve before playing the first note."